Cycling Accident Solicitors — Scotland

 There is a three-year time limit to make a personal injury claim.
 However, this doesn’t mean you have three years to start the claims process.

-A litigation friend could be a parent, guardian or trusted individual who must have your best interests in mind.
+• Litigation friend: This could be a parent, guardian or trusted individual who must have your best interests in mind.
 They can attend court hearings, sign legal documents, and make decisions about the case on your behalf.
 This applies to individuals below the age of 16.

 Reach out to our team for more information regarding making claims on someone else’s behalf.
-Our expert cycling accident solicitors are here to offer straightforward legal advice to ensure you get maximum compensation.

-In these situations, our specialist cycling lawyers can help you make a claim through the Motor Insurers’ Bureau (MIB), an organisation dedicated to compensating victims of accidents involving uninsured or hit-and-run drivers.
+In these situations, our specialist cycling lawyers can help you claim through the Motor Insurers’ Bureau (MIB).
+This organisation is dedicated to compensating victims of accidents involving uninsured or hit-and-run drivers.
+While the process can be more complex, our experienced team is well-equipped to manage these cases.

 We handle cycling injury claims on a no-win, no-fee basis, which means you won’t have to pay any upfront legal costs for your claim.
 Additionally, many clients have access to legal expenses insurance, which helps cover the cost of legal fees.
-As your dedicated solicitor, we’re committed to transparency about costs from the outset.
+As your dedicated cycle accident solicitor, we’re committed to transparency about costs from the outset.

-We also offer free initial consultation to discuss your case and explain the claims process, allowing you to make an informed decision without any financial risk or obligation.
+We also offer a free initial consultation to discuss your case and explain the claims process, allowing you to make an informed decision without any financial risk or obligation.

-Let Watermans handle the legal complexities and help you claim maximum compensation for a cycling injury.
+Let Watermans handle the legal complexities and help you secure maximum compensation for a cycling injury.
+Request a callback from our dedicated bicycle accident solicitors today.

 How much could you claim?